ResearchObject/ro-crate-py/README.md

 rocrate add workflow -l galaxy sort-and-change-case.ga
 ```

 Now the workflow has a type of `["File", "SoftwareSourceCode", "ComputationalWorkflow"]` and points to a `ComputerLanguage` entity that represents the Galaxy workflow language.
-Also, the workflow is listed as the crate's `mainEntity` (see https://about.workflowhub.eu/Workflow-RO-Crate).
+Also, the workflow is listed as the crate's `mainEntity` (see the [Workflow RO-Crate profile](https://w3id.org/workflowhub/workflow-ro-crate/1.0)).

-To add [workflow testing metadata](https://github.com/crs4/life_monitor/wiki/Workflow-Testing-RO-Crate) to the crate:
+To add [workflow testing metadata](https://crs4.github.io/life_monitor/workflow_testing_ro_crate) to the crate:

 ```bash
 rocrate add test-suite -i test1